p4ulor/Chess4Android/AppDocumentation/ChessGamingNotes.md

 - \+ -> means, that it's a check (the color that played can capture the opposite color king)
 - \# -> means check mate (game over)

-### Extra rules
-- [En Passant, pawn move](https://www.youtube.com/watch?v=c_KRIH0wnhE).
-If your opponement's pawn moves 2 places (in a pawn's first move) and lands on side by side with one of your pawns, in your turn, with your pawn, you can move diagonaly and land on the position behind your oponements pawns and eat that piece.

 #### When a pawn reaches the opponent's side limit, it can turn into: a queen, horse, tower or bishop.
 Format examples:
 - d1=q   //turns into queen